 Nordelta was founded in 2001 at the initiative of a prominent area businessman, Eduardo Constantini, with a vision of uniting the families of the wealthy gated community of Nordelta and their marginalized neighbors of Las Tunas.
 The current president of the foundation is the daughter of the founder, and programs are led by a team of experts (teacher, psychologist, HR, social work, communications, social anthropologist).
 Nordelta’s mission is to improve the quality of life of the residents of Las Tunas in health, education, community development, and employment.
 Nordelta has formed significant ties with the bordering gated community, and with local authorities, schools, hospitals, senior citizen centers, and local businesses.

-EMpower’s 6th grant to Nordelta will support youth with personal development training and recreational activities, educational tutoring and support, and employability training for insertion into the labor market, and support the organisation to become more youth-centered through youth involvement in program design, implementation, and M&E.
+EMpower’s 7th grant to Nordelta will help guarantee the continuity of the work carried out in the previous grant cycle, namely supporting youth with personal development training and recreational activities, academic tutoring and support, and employability training for insertion in the labor market.

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.